cn0047/stash/ed/mySql/replication.md

 Replication between servers in MySQL is based on the binary logging mechanism.
 The information in the binary log is stored in different logging formats according to the database changes being recorded.

 ####Setting the Replication Master Configuration
-You will need to shut down your MySQL server and edit the my.cnf or my.ini file:
+You will need to shut down your MySQL server and edit the my.cnf or my.ini file (/etc/mysql/my.cnf):
 ````sql
 [mysqld]
 log-bin=mysql-bin